fperazzi/proSR/README.md

 ```
 python test.py -i LR_INPUT (optional) -t HR_INPUT (optional) --checkpoint CHECKPOINT --scale NUMBER
 ```
-`LR_INPUT` is the low-resolution input and can be either a folder, an image or a list of images.
+`LR_INPUT` is the low-resolution input and can be a folder, an image or a list of images.
 If high-resolution images are provided (`HR_INPUT`), the script will compute the resulting PSNR and SSIM.
-Alternatively, if only high-resolution images are given as arguments, the script will scale `HR_INPUT` by the inverse of the upscale factor `NUMBER` and use the result as `LR_INPUT`.
+Alternatively, if only high-resolution images are given as argument, the script will scale `HR_INPUT` by the inverse of the upscale factor `NUMBER` and use the result as `LR_INPUT`.

 `CHECKPOINT` is the path to the pretrained *\*.pth* file.